neural75/gqrx-scanner/README.md

                                1 = dd-mm-yy
                                2 = yy-mm-dd
                                This feature has not been implemented yet.
+-s, --squelch_delta <dB>     If set creates bottom squelch just
+                             for listening.
+It may reduce unnecessary squelch audio supress.
+                             Default: 0.0
 -t, --tags <"tags">          Filter signals.
 Match only on frequencies marked with a tag found in "tags"
                                "tags" is a quoted string with a '|' list separator: Ex: "Tag1|Tag2" tags are case insensitive and match also for partial string contained in a tag